absinthe-graphql/absinthe/README.md

 build basic APIs (we are using it in a production system), it should be considered experimental.
 (Notably, it does not yet work with Relay.)

-For more information on status, see "Specification Implementation," below.
+For more information on status, see [Specification Implementation](README.md#Specification-Implementation), below.

 ## Goal